martinbrook/packer-obs-server/README.md

 }
 ~~~~

-##Create ami
+##Create Ami

 `packer build -var-file=variables.json obs-server.json`

-##Launch instance
+##Launch Instance
 Add http and https access to the security settings for the instance.
+Look at controlling instance via terraform

 ##Tested